magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tti.md

 ## Overview
 TheThingsIndustries is LoRaWAN network designed for connecting your devices using LoRaWAN stack.
-After integrating TheThingsIndustries with the ThingsBoard, you can connect, communicate, process and visualize data from devices in the ThingsBoard IoT platform.
+After integrating TheThingsIndustries with the IoT Hub, you can connect, communicate, process and visualize data from devices in the IoT Hub IoT platform.

 ## The Things Stack